 Because of this, all the parents at the back can see are the back of other people’s heads and outstretched iPads, the kids have to make do with the back of smartphones and iPads instead of the proud faces of their parents.

 Way to go guys.
 I’m sure it is more important for you to have that shaky recording of your child’s performance on Facebook than it is to actually be there for them.
-How many times are you going to rewatch that recording?
-As comedian Louis CK will tell you, zero.
+How many times are you going to rewatch that recording anyway?

 The mother who took this photo had to retreat to the corridor to wait for her son to finish his singing, unaware that nobody in the audience could actually see any part of their performance.